bfhmea4/practice_spring/README.md

 curl localhost:8080/api/fizzbuzz/15
 ```

-The REST call should return "FizzBuzz".
+The REST call result should be {"n": 15, "result":"FizzBuzz"}.

 ## Docker Images